-Peppino’s Sports Grille Downtown has an energetic atmosphere perfect for letting kids simply be kids.
+Peppino’s has an energetic atmosphere perfect for letting kids simply be kids.
 With a variety of adult and kid-friendly meals, including fan-favorite pizzas, there is something on the menu for guests of all ages to enjoy.

 One Stop Coney Shop

-The One Stop Coney Shop owned by native Detroit residents gives a Detroit-style coney island experience within walking distance from the Van Andel Arena.
-Proudly serving Koegel hot dogs and food that is never frozen, stopping by One Stop Coney Shop is a great way to fuel your family before heading to the arena.
+The One Stop Coney Shop gives a Detroit-style coney island experience within walking distance from the Van Andel Arena.
+While they pride themselves on their freshly cooked hot dogs, their burgers are hard to beat.
+A stop at the One Stop Coney Shop is a great way to fuel your family before heading to the arena.

 What child (and adult) doesn’t enjoy a sweet treat?